Health Promotion and Campaigns

 Pharmacy owners can meet the requirements of the campaigns in several ways, by promoting the Pharmacy First service to the public during the campaign period, including any of the following.

-Updated digital materials that pharmacies can download and use to promote Pharmacy First will be made available on the DHSC Campaign Resource Centre (CRC) on 20 October 2025.
+Updated digital materials that pharmacies can download and use to promote Pharmacy First will be made available on the DHSC Campaign Resource Centre (CRC).

 For more details from CPE on Public Health Campaigns Click Here.